jwdunne/jamesdunne.dev/content/posts/monoids.md

 a or (b or c) == (a or b) or c
 ```

-And both have a null value:
+And both have an identity element:

 ```python
 assert (a or False) == (False or a)